Campus Fee Descriptions

 The Montana Medicaid/HELP program and the Montana University System are working in partnership to provide student Medicaid/HELP clients with excellent medical coverage at a reasonable cost to the taxpayers.

-The student health insurance plan is cost-effective for a large number of Medicaid/HELP clients.
+The student health insurance plan is cost-effective for those Medicaid/HELP clients with certain medical conditions or problems.
+The Health Insurance Premium Payment Referral form needs to be complete by EVERYONE that is enrolled in the Medicaid/HELP program.
+The form can be located in Business Services.
 When the state determines a group insurance plan to be cost effective, the Montana Medicaid/HELP client is required to enroll in the insurance program, and then apply for the Health Insurance Premium Payment (HIPP) program.

 - The HIPP program allows state Medicaid funds to be used to pay for private health insurance coverage when it is cost effective to do so.